satgo1546/sorted-containers/docs/notes.md

 It is then only natural for SortedSet methods to take an iterable argument and keep the parameters of `this`.
 Because of this, SortedSet cannot be compatible with the native Set.

+## The iterator

+Iterators and itertools are the pearl of Python.
+They are used everywhere.
+Few functions accept lists but not iterables.
+Iterator functions and expressions are built into the language core. itertools is implemented in C, so that it is possible to create efficient iterators from user code by composing existing ones.

+Iterators are also available in JavaScript, but they are much less rich in feature and less widely adopted.

+Many of the older collection libraries in the JavaScript ecosystem lack support for iterators, because the concept of an iterator is only introduced in ES6.
+Before that, Array had `forEach`, and libraries followed suit.
+There is one problem though: you cannot break a forEach loop without throwing an exception.
+Libraries had to provide ad-hoc ways to break out of the loop.

+Iterators solve this problem,
+but they are otherwise so badly designed that they come with a performance hit by default: they need to return two pieces of information, `value` and `done`, packaged into an iterator result object on each invocation of `next`, which implies memory allocation on each iteration.
+In contrast, `forEach` just calls a closure many times, without the need to allocate anything on the heap.
+Therefore, `forEach` is usually faster than iterator-based loops. sorted-containers cheats by reusing the same result object on each iteration, witnessing a 2x speed-up in extreme cases.

+It is hard to compose iterators in JavaScript.
+For a long time, the only ergonomic way to compose iterators (without resorting to writing `next` functions and result objects by hand) is to write a generator function.
+Generator functions are heavy and slow, however.

+As of Oct 2024, class Iterator has been added to the standard to provide facilities like those in Python builtins and itertools.
+It is quite a breaking change and poses library authors with a compatibility challenge.
+If class Iterator is present, iterators must inherit it to make helper methods available;
+but otherwise, class Iterator does not even exist.
+Rather than detecting the presence of class Iterator, sorted-containers steals the prototype of the built-in Array iterator, which has been around for ages and automatically gains new abilities with the introduction of Iterator constructor.

 ## Conclusion

 In Python, container libraries often adopt APIs similar to built-in collection classes,